ramiror/spanglish/README.md

 Pass it bomb | Enjoy
 I don't give more | I'm too tired
 Effective | Cash
-More to the fart than airplane horn | Unecessary
+More to the fart than airplane horn | Unnecessary
 At all shore | No matter how
 Lightmind | Clearly
-I was on anyone | I wasn't paying atenttion
+I was on anyone | I wasn't paying attention
 What wave? | Sup
 Burn someone's cap | Badger, pester someone
 Mouth of wolf | Pitch black